mlhubca/learn/README.md

 https://datascience.ibm.com/

-The IBM Data Science Experience is a platform that data scientists can use to create and operate machine learning systems at scale.
-Data scientists can develop machine learning models by using their favorite tools and they can share projects through notebooks in a cloud-based environment that is designed to foster creativity and collaboration.
+IBM Data Science Experience (DSX) is an enterprise platform for data science and machine learning.

+1) DSX provides a comprehensive collaborative workbench for your whole data science team including data engineers, app developers and data scientists to create and operate machine learning systems at scale.

+2) DSX covers the complete end to end machine learning workflow from model development to model management.

+3) DSX is offered on **public cloud, private cloud and mainframe**, and provides fit-for-purpose deployment options so enterprise customers can bring machine learning capabilities to where their data resides.

 ![](https://github.com/mlhubca/learn/blob/master/images/dsx.png)